PotHix/pothix.github.com/content/post/stats-feb-2018.md

 [![Activity data for this month by Mi-Fit app](/images/stats/2018/feb/activity.jpg "Activity data for this month by Mi-Fit app")](/images/stats/2018/feb/activity.jpg "")
 [![Activity data comparison for this month by Mi-Fit app](/images/stats/2018/feb/activity_comparison.jpg "Activity data comparison for this month by Mi-Fit app")](/images/stats/2018/feb/activity-comparison.jpg "")

-I got back to the average of **6.5k** steps.
-Looking into the graph, it was almost the same as November (I was traveling in December, it should not count).
+The chart shows that it's almost the same as the last month (**6.5k** steps), which is not that bad.

-I'm back to the gym this month, and it's reflecting in my weight:
+I'm going to the gym almost every day.
+My goal is to improve my muscles and take care of my left arm after the Ban kart and Hill Sacks lesion.
+As I'm not doing cardio exercises, my weight is still good:

 [![Weight this month](/images/stats/2018/feb/physical-activity-weight.png "Weight for this month")](/images/stats/2018/feb/physical-activity-weight.png "")